kirukib/Intelligent-Agent/README.md

 # Wumpus World Game

- It has :
+It has the following components :
-        1. One room of rumpus
+              *  One room of rumpus
-        2. 3 rooms of pits
+              *  3 rooms of pits
-        3. 1 room of Gold
+              *  1 room of Gold

 Goal: find the gold and shoot the wumpus while avoiding being eaten by the Wumpus and falling into the pits